Eileen-Cai/capstone_project/README.md

 ## Project Overview <a name="overview"></a>
 ### Introduction <a name="introduction"></a>
 My area of interest is to use machine learning to help identify social media content that are harmful to teens mental health.
-A challenge faced by many social media companies is the spread of child sexual abuse material online and other harmful content, such as, cyber bullying, drug sales and hate speach.
-Although there are tools, such as [Take it Down](https://takeitdown.ncmec.org/), that allow parents and minors to get images removed from social media, I want to take a more proactive approach to identify harmful content before it reaches the wrong audience.
+A challenge faced by many social media companies is the spread of child sexual abuse material online and other harmful content, such as, cyber bullying, drug sales and hate speech.
+Although there are tools, such as Take it Down, that allow parents and minors to get images removed from social media, I want to take a more proactive approach to identify harmful content before it reaches the wrong audience.
 ### Problem Statement <a name="problem"></a>
 The problem we try to address in this project is to use machine learning to automatically detect harmful texts.
 The users are teens and parents.
 Teens benefit from the removal of unhealthy social media, and avoid becoming a victim of online predators and cyberbullying, which can raise the risk of mental health conditions like anxiety, depression, and worst-case self-harm and death.
 Parents benefit from having a piece of mind knowing that their kids are been protected online.
 ### Our Solution <a name="solution"></a>